 Why are you so passionate about working in sustainability?

-My interest in sustainability started in 2010 during the BP oil spill in the Gulf of Mexico, which inspired me to pursue my masters in sustainability while also working full time as an architect.
-I love that Integral Group is creating cutting-edge, innovating solutions to the complex global problems.
+My interest in sustainability started in 2010 during the BP oil spill in the Gulf of Mexico, which inspired me to pursue my master’s in sustainability while also working full time as an architect.
+I love that Integral Group is creating cutting-edge, innovative solutions to complex global problems.
 I truly believe no other field is more fundamental to human, environmental and economic success at this point in history.
 I wake up every day fueled by the motivation to drive positive change, help others navigate challenges, and make the world a better place.